Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ## Source of the biocatalyst

-Here, it needs to be identified if the enzyme or biocatalyst was obtained by purchasing it from a company or if it was self-produced.
-In each case different metadata are required to describe the applied enzyme unambiguously.
+It's important to determine whether the enzyme or biocatalyst was purchased from a company or self-produced.
+Different information is needed in each case to describe the enzyme used accurately.

 <details> <Summary>Biocatalyst purchased</Summary>